Ameba-AIoT/ameba-iot-docs/ameba/en/wifi/adaptivity/src/adaptivity_test.rst

 3. The test object to stops TX;

-4. Only short control signaling transmission (e.g. ack) is allowed for the companion object.
+4. Only short control signaling transmission (e.g. ACK) is allowed for the companion object.
 For 2G pass criteria, the TX duty cycle cannot exceed 10% within 50ms.
 For 5G Pass criteria, the TX duty cycle within 50ms cannot exceed 5%.

 5. Repeat the above steps for different channels and bandwidth and modes.